 The Heads of Service for Adult Social Work and Services for Children, Young People and Families, as senior social work leaders, support the CSWO to have oversight of key local, regional, and national developments and considering the most appropriate local response.
 Diane Fraser, Head of Adult Social Care and Social Work left the Council in January 2021 for a new role in North Lanarkshire and this role is now shared on an interim basis by Kenny Ogilvy and Zoe Robertson.
-Hazel Robertson, Head of Adult Social Work deputise for the
+Hazel Robertson, Head of Services for Children, Young People and Families and Kenny Ogilvy, Interim Head of Adult Social Work deputise for the